ysxGitHub/MVMS-net/README.md

-# Integrating Knowledge Distillation With Multi-View Neural Network for Multi-Label ECG Classification
+# A Multi-View Multi-Scale Neural Network for Multi-Label ECG Classification

 This is the code for the paper "Integrating Knowledge Distillation With Multi-View Neural Network for Multi-Label ECG Classification"